Skip to main content

 The Creative Community Leaders program emerged from a recurring conversation at Engage Winona.
 Graduates of Engage Winona’s Experience Leaders initiative—a nine-month community leadership development program that had run for three cohorts—consistently expressed the same need: “I love what I learned.
 I’m ready to go.
 I’m ready for funding to start getting that ball rolling on a small, manageable scale.”
 These emerging leaders weren’t seeking to quit their day jobs or pursue full-time activism, but they wanted resources to test community-focused ideas through creative approaches.

 This feedback along with a SEMAC Organizational grant award led to the development of a nine-month program designed to bridge the gap between leadership training and ongoing community engagement.
-The Creative Community Leaders initiative provided participants with an $800 stipend, individual coaching, and group support to implement arts-based community projects that address local challenges and build connections across different groups.
+The CCL initiative provided participants with an $800 stipend, individual coaching, and group support to implement arts-based community projects that address local challenges and build connections across different groups.

 The program operates on accessibility and broader definitions of creativity and leadership.
 Rather than requiring traditional artistic experience, the initiative recruits participants based on their connection to community issues and willingness to try creative approaches to address them.
-Sarah Johnson of The Joy Labs served as facilitator, bringing expertise in both mental health practice and community-engaged art to provide support for participants working on challenging community issues.
+Sarah Johnson of The Joy Labs– a wonderful organization that combines art, mental health expertise, and community education to help individuals and communities build joy, resilience, and informal mental health support systems–served as facilitator, bringing her expertise in both mental health practice and community-engaged art to provide support for participants working on challenging community issues.

 The coaching included individual sessions focused on project planning, community engagement strategy, and practical implementation guidance, plus group coaching that provided peer learning and collaborative problem-solving.
-The program culminated in a November 2024 public event where participants shared their work with the community.
+The program culminated in a November 2024 public event at Engage Winona where participants shared their work with the broader community.

-Maurella Cunningham’s project created opportunities for community conversations about racial experiences and race relations in Winona.
+Maurella Cunningham of ROAR/Residents Organized Against Racisma grassroots organization uniting to combat racism in our schools and communities by demanding action and accountability–created opportunities for community conversations about racial experiences and race relations in Winona.
 Cunningham organized two sessions at different venues—the Winona County Historical Society and Nate and Ally’s Frozen Treat Creations.
 The sessions brought together Black, White, and Multi-racial participants for dialogues about experiences with racism and collaborative responses to community challenges.
 Understanding that conversations about race can be difficult, Cunningham provided art supplies including paints, markers, pencils, sketch pads, and canvases as alternative forms of expression.
 The sessions generated immediate action as participants began brainstorming solutions to challenges that emerged in conversations.
 People shared community resources, made referrals for ongoing support needs, and exchanged contact information for continued collaboration.

 The program’s impact extended across many levels of personal, organizational, and community development.
 At the personal level, the most significant change involved shifts in how participants saw themselves and their capacity to create change.
 The experience helped participants move from thinking “this is so beyond me” to “I am a person who can do this.”
 This shift in self-perception influenced participants’ ongoing community engagement, with several applying for additional funding to expand their community work using their CCL experience as a foundation.